 Choose EMPTYFILE to shrink the log file

-All data from the designated file is moved to other files in the same filegroup when the EMPTYFILE option is used.
-The log file (AdventureWorks_log) is emptied in this example.
+When the EMPTYFILE option is used, all data from the designated file is moved to other files in the same filegroup.
+In this example, the log file (AdventureWorks_log) is emptied.

 --Use EMPTYFILE to shrink the log file File